 The National Center on Sexual Exploitation rarely advocates for boycotts.
 Instead, we work to raise awareness and to change corporate policies.

-You can help raise awareness about the need for Roku to stop facilitating pornography by posting the graphics found in the Tools section across all social media platforms.
+You can help raise awareness about the need for Roku to stop facilitating pornography by posting these graphics across all social media platforms.

 While we’ve had a number of victories, the targets on the 2017 Dirty Dozen List have avoided changing their policies.
 They are still facilitating sexual exploitation.
 Examples of minimal progress: Comcast promised to implement changes, but insists on still selling extremely violent pornography.
 EBSCO Information Services has made some efforts to clean up their K-12 school […]